kitakar5525/note-linux-on-surface-book-1/README.md

 Configure which device to allow wakeup from suspend.

-For some reason we cannot enable or disable wakeup from a devices like lid, keyboard and bluetooth from `/proc/acpi/wakeup`.
+For some reasons we cannot enable or disable wakeup from a devices like lid, keyboard and bluetooth from `/proc/acpi/wakeup`.

 ```bash
 sudo find / -name wakeup